RobertCPatrona/WEB_ENG_2019/README.md

 Repository for Web Engineering project.
 The project is composed of a Flask server, implementing the back-end API, and a ReactJS server, implementing the front end logic.

-It is required to use Mozzila Firefox as the browser, since Chrome

 #### Run Flask Server
 This requires Python 3.
 To install, run:
 ```